Catalog

 Run the migration in this order for each selected global or project source:

 1. Start by using Codex's built-in TODO/task list tool.
 Do not create MIGRATION_TODOS.md or any TODO file unless the user explicitly asks.
 The TODO list input has a plan array whose items each have step and status; use statuses pending, in_progress, and completed.
 Make the TODOs specific to the selected artifacts.
+Before finishing, update the TODO list so every finished step is marked completed and no step remains in_progress.
 Use literal source → Codex target labels, for example:

 • Inspect .claude/commands → Codex skills/prompts